-Each trip has its own limits on the number of participants, based on facilities and hotel availability.
-Trips usually have a maximum of 25 to 30 participants.
+Each trip has its own limit on the number of participants, based on facilities and hotel availability.
+Trips usually have a maximum of one leader to every 15 participants.
 To cover costs, NGS needs a minimum of 15 participants per trip.

 - If your cancellation request is received more than 60 days prior to trip date, a $125 nonrefundable administrative fee is deducted from your refund.